- Docs

 Deactivating Troy Client

-If you can't find the Deactivate link — that's by design.
-Troy Client blocks its own deactivation while Troy-dependent plugins are installed.
-This page explains why, and how to remove it if you still want to.
+Troy Client hides the Deactivate link while Troy-dependent plugins are installed.
+This page explains why, and how to remove it if needed.

 What You See on the Plugins Screen